 - Tunnel Construction: Represented Obayashi Corporation (Japan) and joint venture partner Dillingham Construction Co.
 (U.S.A.) in preparing and negotiating $12 million settlement following termination for convenience of contract to construct eight mile segment of tunnel for Super Collider.
 Assisted client in resolving complex contract accounting issues, including allocation of home office overhead to joint venture following termination for convenience.

-- Treatment Plants: Represented Dyn Construction Co. in multiple cases against public agency owners of major wastewater treatment plants in San Mateo County, CA. Client recovered approximately $15 million on claims for differing site conditions, defective owner-furnished drawings and equipment, and owner-caused delays and disruptions, plus attorney's fees and costs.
+Treatment Plants: Represented Dyn Construction Co. in multiple cases against public agency owners of major wastewater treatment plants in San Mateo County, CA. Client recovered approximately $15 million on claims for differing site conditions, defective owner-furnished drawings and equipment, and owner-caused delays and disruptions, plus attorney fees and costs.

-- Research Hospital: Advised Perkins & Will in negotiating architectural services agreement to design UCLA's new research hospital and teaching facility.
-Represented client in subsequent litigation involving claims arising from the design and construction of this billion dollar facility.
+Research Hospital: Advised Perkins & Will in negotiating architectural services agreement to design UCLA's new research hospital and teaching facility.
+Represented client in subsequent litigation and mediation that successfully resolved claims arising from the design and construction of this billion dollar project.

-- Tunnel Design: Represented Parsons Brinckerhoff in defending the award of a $60 million tunnel design contract for San Francisco's new Central Subway.
-The client's proposal was shown to comply with all the requirements of the RFP.
+Tunnel Design: Represented Parsons Brinckerhoff in successfully defending the award of a $60 million tunnel design contract for San Francisco's new Central Subway.
+The client's proposal was shown to comply with all the requirements of the RFP and received the highest evaluation score.
 The client was therefore entitled to award pursuant to the Brooks Act, 40 U.S.C. §1101 et seq.

 - Nuclear Power Station: Represented ITT Cannon in litigation filed by Arizona Public Service involving electrical equipment for the Palo Verde Nuclear Power Station, the nation's largest nuclear generating facility.
 Litigation successfully resolved after client's equipment was shown to meet NRC requirements for use in nuclear containment vessels.